nextcloud/documentation/admin_manual/configuration/configuration_preview.rst

 Maximum preview size:
 ~~~~~~~~~~~~~~~~~~~~~

-There are two config options to set the maximum size of a preview.
+There are two configuration options to set the maximum size of a preview.

 .. code-block:: php